Give us your seed round and we will send back double – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast, where we unpack the numbers behind the headlines.

-This week was full of news of all sorts, but as we recorded both Danny and Natasha “not Tash” Mascarenhas were still locked out of their Twitter accounts after a proletariat revolution on the social platform saw the ruling Blue Checkmark Class forced into silence.
-That’s not really what happened, but it sounds better than actually went down at Big Social.
+This week was full of news of all sorts, but as we recorded, both Danny and Natasha “not Tash” Mascarenhas were still locked out of their Twitter accounts after a proletariat revolution on the social platform saw the ruling Blue Checkmark Class forced into silence.
+That’s not really what happened, but it sounds better than what actually went down at Big Social.

 Anyway, Twitter accounts or not, the three of us gathered to parse through a wave of news: